AdobeDocs/target.pt-BR/help/administrating-target/c-user-management/property-channel/properties-overview.md

    >[!NOTE]
    >
-   >A funcionalidade Propriedades e permissões se aplica somente ao [Target Standard/Premium](/help/c-intro/intro.md#premium) .
+   >The Properties and Permissions functionality applies to [Target Standard/Premium](/help/c-intro/intro.md#premium) only.
 Não é possível usar essa funcionalidade com [!DNL Target Classic].

 1. Clique no nome do perfil desejado.
 1. Clique em **[!UICONTROL Usuários]**.

-   A guia [!UICONTROL Usuários] exibe todos os usuários nessa área de trabalho.
+   The [!UICONTROL Users] tab displays all of the users in that workspace.

    ![Configurar usuários](/help/administrating-target/c-user-management/property-channel/assets/configuration_users_new.png)